for-alisia/skeleton/README.md

    How to detect if some feature is supported or not?
 Take a look in [CanIUse](https://caniuse.com/).
 Just search for a feature and you'll see the browser support

 9. Polyfills.
-Sometimes we want to support not a new feature added to JS, but some feature (for example new method added to Array.prototype).
+Sometimes we want to support not a new syntax added to JS, but some feature (for example new method added to Array.prototype).
 In this case we need a library that provides us such polyfills.
 Let's install it

    ```
    npm install core-js